jshprentz/meetup2xibo/docs/background.rst

 Members were disappointed that the displayed agendas often were out-of-date compared with Meetup.com.
-The twice-weekly manual process could not keep up with the dozen or more Meetup.com changes entered by event administrators.
+The twice-weekly manual process could not keep up with the dozen or more Meetup.com changes entered by event administrators each day.
-For example, when an event was assigned to a different room shortly before the start time, Meetup.com would show the new room assignment, but the Xibo would still display the old location.
+For example, when an event was assigned to a different room shortly before the start time, Meetup.com would show the new room assignment, but the Xibo still displayed the old location.

 Xibo administrators had to precisely follow the manual process.
 Occasional mistakes led to outdated events getting loaded into Xibo.